open-guides/og-aws/README.md

 ### Alternatives and Lock-In

 * Running EC2 is akin to running a set of physical servers, as long as you don’t do automatic scaling or tooled cluster setup.
 If you just run a set of static instances, migrating to another VPS or dedicated server provider should not be too hard.
-* 🚪The direct alternatives are Google Cloud, Microsoft Azure, Rackspace, DigitalOcean and other VPS providers, some of which offer similar API for setting up and removing instances.
+* 🚪**Alternatives to EC2:** The direct alternatives are Google Cloud, Microsoft Azure, Rackspace, DigitalOcean and other VPS providers, some of which offer similar API for setting up and removing instances.
+(See the comparisons [above](#when-to-use-aws).)
 * **Should you use Amazon Linux?** AWS encourages use of their own [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/), which is evolved from from [Red Hat Enterprise Linux (RHEL)](https://en.wikipedia.org/wiki/Red_Hat_Enterprise_Linux) and [CentOS](https://en.wikipedia.org/wiki/CentOS).
 It’s used by many, but [others are skeptical](https://www.exratione.com/2014/08/do-not-use-amazon-linux/).
 Whatever you do, think this decision through carefully.
 It’s true Amazon Linux is heavily tested and better supported in the unlikely event you have deeper issues with OS and virtualization on EC2.
 But in general, many companies do just fine using a standard, non-Amazon Linux distribution, such as Ubuntu or CentOS.
 Using a standard Linux distribution means you have an exactly replicable environment should you use another hosting provider instead of (or in addition to) AWS.
 It’s also helpful if you wish to test deployments on local developer machines running the same standard Linux distribution (a practice that’s getting more common with Docker, too).

 ### Tips

-* 🔹**Picking regions**: When you first set up, consider which [regions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) you want to use first.
+* 🔹**Picking regions:** When you first set up, consider which [regions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) you want to use first.
 Many people in North America just automatically set up in the us-east-1 (N. Virginia) region, which is the default, but it’s worth considering if this is best up front.
 For example, you might find it preferable to start in us-west-1 (N. California) or us-west-2 (Oregon) if you’re in California and latency matters.
 Some services [are not available in all regions](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
 Baseline costs also [vary by region](https://aws.amazon.com/ec2/pricing/), up to 10-30%.
-* **Instance types**: EC2 instances come in many types, corresponding to the capabilities of the virtual machine in CPU architecture and speed, RAM, disk sizes and types (SSD or magnetic), and network bandwidth.
+* **Instance types:** EC2 instances come in many types, corresponding to the capabilities of the virtual machine in CPU architecture and speed, RAM, disk sizes and types (SSD or magnetic), and network bandwidth.
     * Selecting instance types is complex since there are so many types.
 Additionally, there are different generations, released [over the years](https://aws.amazon.com/blogs/aws/ec2-instance-history/).
     * 🔹Use the list at [**ec2instances.info**](http://www.ec2instances.info/) to review costs and features.
 [Amazon’s own list](https://aws.amazon.com/ec2/instance-types/) of instance types is hard to use, and doesn’t list features and price together, which makes it doubly difficult.
     * Prices vary a lot, so use [**ec2instances.info**](http://www.ec2instances.info/) to determine the set of machines that meet your needs and [**ec2price.com**](http://ec2price.com/) to find the cheapest type in the region you’re working in.
 Depending on the timing and region, it might be much cheaper to rent an instance with *more* memory or CPU than the bare minimum.
 * [**Dedicated instances**](https://aws.amazon.com/ec2/purchasing-options/dedicated-instances/) and [**dedicated hosts**](https://aws.amazon.com/ec2/dedicated-hosts/) are assigned hardware, instead of usual virtual instances.
 They more expensive than virtual instances but [can be preferable](https://aws.amazon.com/ec2/dedicated-hosts/) for performance, compliance, or licensing reasons.
-* **32 bit vs 64 bit**: A few micro, small, and medium instances are still available to use as 32-bit architecture.
+* **32 bit vs 64 bit:** A few micro, small, and medium instances are still available to use as 32-bit architecture.
 You’ll be using 64-bit EC2 (“amd64”) instances nowadays, though smaller instances still support 32 bit (“i386”).
 Use 64 bit unless you have legacy constraints or other good reasons to use 32.
-* **HVM vs PV**: There are two kinds of virtualization technology used by EC2, [hardware virtual machine (HVM) and paravirtual (PV)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html).
+* **HVM vs PV:** There are two kinds of virtualization technology used by EC2, [hardware virtual machine (HVM) and paravirtual (PV)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html).
 Historically, PV was the usual type, but [now HVM is becoming the standard](https://www.opswat.com/blog/aws-2015-why-you-need-switch-pv-hvm).
 If you want to use the newest instance types, you must use HVM.
 See the [instance type matrix](https://aws.amazon.com/amazon-linux-ami/instance-type-matrix/) for details.
-* **Operating system**: To use EC2, you’ll need to pick a base operating system.
+* **Operating system:** To use EC2, you’ll need to pick a base operating system.
 It can be Windows or Linux, such as Ubuntu or [Amazon Linux](https://aws.amazon.com/amazon-linux-ami/).
 You do this with AMIs, which are covered in more detail in their own section below.
-* **Limits**: You can’t create arbitrary numbers of instances.
+* **Limits:** You can’t create arbitrary numbers of instances.
 Default limits on numbers of EC2 instances per account vary by instance type, as described in [this list](http://aws.amazon.com/ec2/faqs/#How_many_instances_can_I_run_in_Amazon_EC2).
 * Termination protection: For any instances that are important, it is wise to [enable termination protection](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html#Using_ChangingDisableAPITermination).
-* **SSH key management**:
+* **SSH key management:**
     * When you start an instance, you need to have at least one [ssh key pair](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) set up, to bootstrap, i.e., allow you to ssh in the first time.
     * Aside from bootstrapping, you should manage keys yourself on the instances, assigning individual keys to individual users or services as appropriate.
     * Avoid reusing the original boot keys except by administrators when creating new instances.
     * How to avoid sharing keys; how to add individual ssh keys for individual users.
-* **GPU support**: You can rent   GPU-enabled instances on EC2.
+* **GPU support:** You can rent   GPU-enabled instances on EC2.
 There are [two instance types](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cluster_computing.html).
 Both sport an NVIDIA card (K520,  1536 CUDA cores and M2050, 448 CUDA cores).

 ### 💸 Cost Management

 * With EC2, there is a trade-off between engineering effort (more analysis, more tools, more complex architectures) and spend rate on AWS.
 If your EC2 costs are small, many of the efforts here are not worth the engineering time required to make them work.
 But once you know your costs will be growing in excess of an engineer’s salary, serious investment is often worthwhile.
-* **Spot instances**: EC2 [spot instances](https://aws.amazon.com/ec2/spot/) are a way to get EC2 resources at significant discount — often many times cheaper than standard on-demand prices — if you’re willing to accept the possibility that they be terminated little to no warning.
+* **Spot instances:** EC2 [spot instances](https://aws.amazon.com/ec2/spot/) are a way to get EC2 resources at significant discount — often many times cheaper than standard on-demand prices — if you’re willing to accept the possibility that they be terminated little to no warning.
 * Use spot instances for potentially very significant discounts whenever you can use resources that may be restarted and don’t maintain long-term state.
 * The huge savings that you can get with Spot come at the cost of a significant increase in complexity when provisioning and reasoning about the availability of compute capacity.
 * Amazon maintains spot prices at a market-driven fluctuating level, based on their inventory of unused capacity.
 Prices are typically low but can [spike](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-limits.html#spot-bid-limit) very high.
 See the [price history](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-spot-instances-history.html) to get a sense for this.